What Does Psalms 83:18 Mean?

 Key Themes

-- God's supreme sovereignty
+- God's supreme authority over all the earth

-- Universal recognition of God's name
+- The universal recognition of God's name

 Key Takeaways